ykjit/yk/docs/src/dev/env.md

 regular `cargo build` in the root of the workspace will enable the feature (to build *without* the feature enabled, do `cargo build -p ykcapi`).

+## Build-time Variables

+### `YKB_YKLLVM_BIN_DIR`

+Under normal circumstances, yk builds a copy of its LLVM fork "ykllvm" and uses it to build interpreters.
+You can use your own ykllvm build by specifying the directory where the executables (e.g. `clang`, `llvm-config`, and so on) are stored with `YKB_YKLLVM_BIN_DIR`. yk does not check your installation for
+compatibility: it is your responsibility to ensure that your ykllvm build matches that expected by yk.

 ## Run-time Variables

 ### `YKD_FORCE_TRACE_DECODER`